streamnative/examples/cloud/go/README.md

 # Overview

-Produce message to and consume message from a Pulsar cluster using [Apache pulsar-client-go](https://github.com/apache/pulsar-client-go).
+This document describes how to produce message to and consume message from a Pulsar cluster using [Apache pulsar-client-go](https://github.com/apache/pulsar-client-go).

 # Prerequisites